Organizations are Not People!

 My husband, who has been doing management consulting and building businesses for over 30-years told me a lesson he tells successful executives he coaches who are questioning their role in a changing company.
 His advice is that unless it’s your own business to remember no matter how much you believe in the mission to never love a company you work for because it will never love you back in the same way and you’ll always eventually be disappointed in the end.
 It may happen sooner, it may happen later, but it will happen because you’re dealing with an organization, not a person.
 The best approach is to keep perspective.
 The organization is not your friend or family and the people in it, even if you are friendly with them, have their own motives and agendas that invariably don’t align with yours.

-If I replace the word company with organization and work with volunteer this is how I feel about the Intown Atlanta GNPS.
+If I replace the word company with organization and work with volunteer this is how I feel.
 I love the mission of promoting native plants - they are no longer a niche, gardening club hobby but play a key role in helping repair our fragile natural world.
 I confused my passion for the mission with the opportunity to help spread the word about native plants by spending my time and energy helping build out an organization.
 I didn't consider whether the organization had the same ability, willingness and urgency I do around that mission...or even focus on the mission.

 I’m still in love with the idea of spreading the word about the habitat value of native plants in the context of welcoming nature and creating a healthier ecologically-focused landscape where we live.
 I was happily doing this before I ever went to that planning meeting in summer of 2021.
 I’ve been doing this in a small and deeply gratifying way every day through writing and by caring for my small, rewilded yard.

-I also need to remind myself that when I meet fellow nature focused native plant people, there is a lightness.
-We are immediately what my family refers to as my “plant friends” who fall easily into talking about plants and nature.
-Oddly, on reflection I realize we rarely talked about native plants or nature on the board.
+I also need to remind myself that when I meet fellow nature focused people, there is a lightness.
+We are immediately what my family refers to as my “nature friends” who fall easily into talking about nature and native plants.
+Oddly, on reflection I realize we rarely talked about native plants or nature as a board.
 I need to take my husband’s expert advice and continue to seek out and connect to nature friends who bring joy, and be more careful about confusing organizations with people .

 Note: There are no affiliate links in this blog.
 Please click the highlighted text throughout the posts for links to details, explanations, references, worthy organizations or businesses, or examples that might be helpful.